RALTea/RALTech-Blog/content/english/_index.md

       label: "Get Started Now"
       link: "#"

-  - title: "Discover my biggest project, RALTech School"
+  - title: "Discover our biggest project, RALTech School"
     image: "/images/service-2.png"
     content: "RALTech School is an online school that teaches you actual skills to build a website, and that takes the time doing so.
 Bootcamps might promise dreams, but RALTech School promises results."
     bulletpoints: